MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 > [!div class="checklist"]
 >
 > - **Step 1: Prepare Azure for Azure Migrate Server Migration.** They add the Server Migration tool to their Azure Migrate project.
-> - **Step 2: Prepare on-premises VMware for Azure Migrate Server Migration.** They prepare accounts for VM discovery, and prepare to connect to Azure VMs after failover.
+> - **Step 2: Prepare on-premises VMware for Azure Migrate Server Migration.** They prepare accounts for VM discovery, and prepare to connect to Azure VMs after migrated.
 > - **Step 3: Replicate VMs.** They set up replication, and start replicating VMs to Azure storage.
-> - **Step 4: Migrate the VMs with Azure Migrate Server Migration.** They run a test failover to make sure everything's working, and then run a full failover to migrate the VMs to Azure.
+> - **Step 4: Migrate the VMs with Azure Migrate Server Migration.** They run a test migration to make sure everything's working, and then run a full migration to move the VMs to Azure.
 > - **Step 5: Migrate the database.** They set up migration using Azure Database Migration Service (DMS).

 ## Step 1: Prepare Azure for the Azure Migrate Server Migration tool

 Here are the Azure components Contoso needs to migrate the VMs to Azure:

-- A VNet in which Azure VMs will be located when they're created during failover.
+- A VNet in which Azure VMs will be located when they're created during migration.
 - The Azure Migrate Server Migration tool provisioned.

 They set these up as follows: